sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/video/index.md

 There are a couple of things that you can do to configure the video and the metrics.

 ### SpeedIndex and other Visual Metrics
-To collect Visual Metrics like firstVisualChange, SpeedIndex, visualComplete85%, visualComplete95% visualComplete99% and lastVisualChange you add the parameter <code>--speedIndex</code>.
+To collect Visual Metrics like firstVisualChange, SpeedIndex, visualComplete85%, visualComplete95% visualComplete99% and lastVisualChange you add the parameter <code>--visualMetrics</code>.
 The video will then be recorded, analyzed and then removed.

 ### Keep or remove the video
 If you want to keep the video when you collect metrics or only want the video, just add <code>--video</code> to the list of parameters.

+### Firefox window recorder
+If you use Firefox you can use the built in window recoder (instead of using FFMPEG) to record the video.
+The Mozilla team uses it to make sure recording the video doesn't add any overhead.
+Turn it on with  <code>--firefox.windowRecorder</code>.

 ### Video quality
 You can change the number of frames per second (default is 30) by using <code>--browsertime.videoParams.framerate</code>.
 If you have a large server with a lot of extra CPU you can increase the amount.
 You should probably not decrease it lower than 30 since it will affect the precision of Visual Metrics.